 - Can my facial veins come back after successful treatment?

 - It depends on the patient and the risk factors causing his/her veins.
 Many of the vessels treated disappear permanently after only one or two treatments.
-New veins might develop over time, and hence secondary prevention is very important. using sunblock, alcohol abstinence are some of the practices that showed to stop these veins from coming back.
+New veins might develop over time, and hence secondary prevention is very important. using sunblock, alcohol abstinence are some of the practices that have shown to stop these veins from coming back.

 - Can anyone have this treatment done?

-- Although laser therapy doesn’t have significant side effects especially in the experienced hands, we do not do this form of treatment on pregnant ladies, diabetics, or any body with a history of clotting disorders or infection in the treated site.
+- Although laser therapy doesn’t have significant side effects, especially in the experienced hands, we do not do this form of treatment on pregnant ladies, diabetics, or any body with a history of clotting disorders or infection in the treated site.